Oil hits $70, two-month high, as Europe, U.S. reopen economies

 In focus later will be this week’s U.S. supply reports, expected to show a 1.7 million-barrel rise in crude inventories.
 The American Petroleum Institute’s report is out at 2030 GMT.
 [EIA/S]

-Additional reporting by Yuka Obayashi; Editing by Barbara Lewis and Louise Heavens
+Additional reporting by Yuka Obayashi; Editing by Louise Heavens ansd David Evans

 Our Standards: The Thomson Reuters Trust Principles.